revaldinho/opc/docs/opc3spec.md

 ---------------

 OPC3 is a [One Page Computer](.) which fits into a single Xilinx XC95144 CPLD.
-This is a direct and decidedly non-optimal conversion of the original OPC1 into 1 16b word based computer.
+This is a direct and decidedly non-optimal conversion of the original OPC1 into a 16b word based computer.

 The OPC3 is an accumulator based computer with both a 16 bit datapath and a 16b address space.